 In the late 1950s this theatre hosted some musicals that were only moderately successful: Oh, Captain!
 (1958), with Tony Randall, Abbe Lane, Susan Johnson, and Alexandra Danilova; and First Impressions, a musical version of Pride and Prejudice (1959), starring Hermione Gingold, Farley Granger, Polly Bergen, Phyllis Newman, and Ellen Hanley.
 During these years there were also engagements of Jerome Robbins’s Ballet U.S.A. and of Bells Are Ringing, a musical that moved here from the Shubert.

-The 1960s brought Frank Loesser’s unsuccessful musical Greenwillow (1960), starring Anthony Perkins, Ellen McCown, Pert Kelton, and Cecil Kellaway; Les Ballets Africains and West Side Story, from the Winter Garden (1960) ; Lucille Ball in a moderately entertaining musical (and Cy Coleman’s Broadway debut), Wildcat (1961); Irma La Douce (1961), the hit musical from the Plymouth Theatre; an unsuccessful revue, New Faces of 1962; and a huge hit, A Funny Thing Happened on the Way to the Forum, the Stephen Sondheim/Burt Shevelove/Larry Gelbart musical based on several plays by Roman playwright Plautus, directed by George Abbott, and starring Zero Mostel, David Burns, Jack Gilford, John Carradine, and Raymond Walburn.
+The 1960s brought Frank Loesser’s unsuccessful musical Greenwillow (1960), starring Anthony Perkins, Ellen McCown, Pert Kelton, and Cecil Kellaway; Les Ballets Africains and West Side Story, from the Winter Garden (1960); Lucille Ball opposite Keith Andes in her only Broadway show, Wildcat (1960 - Cy Coleman’s Broadway debut).
+Keith Andes is the grandfather of Ryan Andes, who is co-starring in Big Fish, the theatre’s current resident; Irma La Douce (1961), the hit musical from the Plymouth Theatre; an unsuccessful revue, New Faces of 1962; and a huge hit, A Funny Thing Happened on the Way to the Forum, the Stephen Sondheim/Burt Shevelove/Larry Gelbart musical based on several plays by Roman playwright Plautus, directed by George Abbott, and starring Zero Mostel, David Burns, Jack Gilford, John Carradine, and Raymond Walburn.
 This antic production tickled theatregoers for 964 performances.